The Cresset Press Ltd. (London, UK)

 The Cresset Library series was initially a series of new short fiction by contemporary authors published in at least 6 titles in 1935-1936.

-After WW2, in 1947, the series was revived, focused on a sometimes quirky list of much more historical classics.
-According to one source, the Cresset Library “was a uniquely imaginative series of punctiliously edited reprints” (“Obituary: Mr Dennis Cohen – Publisher and connoisseur,” The Times, 26 February 1970).
-In 1949 an agreement with the Chanticleer Press in New York saw the series published and sold in the U.S. As with many other post-war series, the Cresset Library fades in the 1950s, although books under its imprint appear occasionally (in different formats) through the 1960s.
+After WW2, in 1946, the series was revived, focused on a sometimes quirky list of much more historical classics.
+According to one source, the Cresset Library “was a uniquely imaginative series of punctiliously edited reprints” (“Obituary: Mr. Dennis Cohen – Publisher and connoisseur,” The Times, 26 February 1970).
+In 1949 an agreement with the Chanticleer Press in New York saw the series published and sold in the U.S. As with many other post-war series, the Cresset Library fades in the 1950s, with the last title published in 1961.
+Reprints appear through the 1960s.
 A paperback series published by the Cresset Press in the 1980s also carries the name.

 The jackets are modernist in design and quite innovative for the time, almost suggestive of the post-WW2 New Classics Series designed by Alan Lustig.
 Printed on silver paper, the only place the series name is mentioned on the jacket or book itself is in the paragraph on the front jacket flap.
 The jackets are common to the series, with different authors and titles printed on the front of the jacket and spine.
 The initial five titles in the series are listed.
 Warner’s More Joy in Heaven, Greene’s The Basement Room, Dobree’s To Blush Unseen, and The Beginning by Mervyne Lagden.
 At least one more title (Madeleine Masson, Icara, published in 1936).
 The price, noted on the jacket flap, is 3/6 net.